Travel Month – November

 Snorkeling Adventure: A Day at Sea

-For a bit of adventure, we booked a snorkeling trip—and it turned out to be one of the highlights of the weekend.
+For a bit of adventure, we booked a snorkeling trip through our hotel reception — and it turned out to be one of the best decisions of the weekend.

 Final Thoughts